Malware Threats - What Is, Types, and Examples

 Antivirus Sensor Systems

 An antivirus or anti-malware is used to identify, prevent, or remove the malware present in the system.
 Antivirus can perform system checks and update the security of the system on a regular basis.
-There are various free as well as paid antivirus software available in the market.
+There are various free and paid antivirus software available on the market.

 Malware Analysis Procedure